teesta23/App-Dev-Hackathon/README.md

 # App-Dev-Hackathon

-DOCUMENT FOR EACH USER:
-username: string (required, unique)
-email: string (required, unique)
-password: string (hashed)
-leetcode_username: string
-points: number (default 0)
-problems_solved: number (default 0)
-daily_streak: number (default 0)
-tournaments: array (default [])
-tournaments_played: number (default 0)
-tournaments_won: number (default 0)
-bathroom: array (default [0,0,0,0,0,0,0,0,0,0])
-    each index represents a different part of the bathroom i0-floor
-    i1-walls
-    i2-mirror
-    i3-sink
-    i4-toilet
-    i5-trashcan
-    i6-bathtub
-    i7-shower curtain
-    i8-shower head
-    i9-rug
-created_at: datetime
-last_updated: datetime

-To set up backend you have to run a couple commands on the terminal.

-In the backend directory, run this command:
-    Windows: python -m venv .venv
-    Mac/Linux: python3 -m venv .venv

-This creates a .venv dir for you in the backend folder.

-Now you must run I GOT TIRED AND WENT TO BED I WILL FINISH TMR
+<h1> Leeterboard! </h1>

 Leeterboard is a website that allows you to solve leetcode problems with your friends!
-Using a Leetcode API, we allow you to make tournaments and compete with friends.
-With our backend, we save points on your account based on how you did on the tournament, and you can use those points to buy different objects for your room.
+It's a website that will help you form a healthy daily habit made using Leetcode API.
+<h3> How to Use </h3>

+Leeterboard is easy to use!
+All you have to do is link your Leetcode account and email, create a username and password, and your account is set!
+Either create a tournament or join a tournament to start competing with friends and earn points.
+You can also use our learning track matched to your difficulty level so you can read relevant articles and gain points!
+<h3> Points </h3>

+Your points can be used to buy different objects for your room, as well as buy streak saves when you're busy with life.
+Points allow for personalization as well as flexibility, so be sure to gain as much as you can!
+The points are saved onto the backend, so are easily accessed every time you log in.
+<h3> Streaks </h3>

+Streaks are based on tournament groups, so you're incentivized to keep up a streak with your friends!
+This encourages you to do your daily Leetcode problems consistently, and promotes friendship and community.

+So what are you waiting for?
+<h2>Join Leeterboard! </h2>